ArcherDotBuild/L2/16-Asynchronous-Code-Callbacks-Promises/README.md

 - Once the browser finishes those tasks, they return and are pushed onto the stack as a callback

 JavaScript single thread isn't blocked by the **setTimeout** because it's passed off to the browser.
 Then that callback function in the case of **setTimeout**, when it's time when 3 seconds has elapsed, the browser is going to take that function, `console.log('I print after 3 seconds')` and put it on the call stack.

+## 5. Welcome to Callback Hell

+**Callbacks** are not perfect, they can get messy very quickly, which is what i want to show you here.